 I also adored visiting Carbon Beach as it was one of the quietest and secluded beaches I found in Malibu.
 When I went, there were only a few other people there so it’s a great spot for a quiet walk.

 I did find that the beaches in Malibu were really clean and had lots of wide open space, perfect for families.
 Many people stay until evening for unforgettable sunset views.

 I did find that some of the beaches were blocked by homes as Malibu is an area of wealthy residents.
 Many of the large homes in the area block the views and limit beach access.

 Beaches In Venice Beach

 Venice Beach is home to 3 miles of sandy coastline.
 The beaches are popular with swimmers, surfers and sunbathers.

-The street performers are really good, you’ll find a mix of different performances from mimes and juggling to musicians.
+The street performers were really good and I found that there was a good a mix of different performances from mimes and juggling to musicians.

-Most people will enjoy a day on the beach, take a stroll down the boardwalk or even join a workout session on Muscle Beach.
+I spent most of my time in Venice Beach, enjoying a day on the beach, taking a stroll down the boardwalk or even joining a workout session on Muscle Beach.

-Venice Beach has a much more exciting and vibrant nightlife than Malibu.
+I noticed that Venice Beach had a much more exciting and vibrant nightlife than Malibu.